-Surfing and sunsets in Taghazout, hikes in the breathtaking Atlas Mountain, camping under the stars in the Agafay desert, and navigating the bustling Marrakesh Medina – this isn’t just any old honeymoon, this is a Moroccan honeymoon.
+Surfing and sunsets in Taghazout, hikes in the breathtaking Atlas Mountain, camping under the stars in the Agafay desert, and navigating the bustling Marrakesh Medina – this isn’t just any old honeymoon, this is a honeymoon in Morocco.

 Choosing your honeymoon destination